solo-io/workshops/smh/README.md

 reviews-v3-7dbcdcbc56-trjdx       2/2     Running   0          2m22s
 ```

-As you can see, it deployed all the versions of the `reviews` micro service.
+As you can see, it deployed all three versions of the `reviews` microservice.

 ![Initial setup](images/initial-setup.png)

-Open http://172.18.0.220/productpage with the web browser.
+Open the <a href="http://172.18.0.220/productpage" target="_blank">bookinfo app</a> with your web browser.

 ![Bookinfo working](images/bookinfo-working.png)